itershukov/redux-communications/README.md

   - onStart - occur before API call
   - clearParams (`boolean` flag) - if true clear StoreBranch params after success
   - mapParams - allow you to map params to be passed into API call
+  - throwOnFail - if true, error in transport will be thrown

 #### Example